borkdude/blog/posts/new-clojure-project-quickstart.md

 To start a new Clojure project, run `neil new --name myproject`.
 This produces a `myproject` directory with a very basic project layout based on the [deps-new](https://github.com/seancorfield/deps-new) `scratch` template.
 Now we are are going to incrementally add some functionality to this project.
+If you like to skip most of these steps, you can start from the more fully featured `app` template with `neil new app --name myproject`.

 ## Adding library